enpalco/Ai-prototypes-experiments/README.md

-Some Ai agents prototypes I built for my own personal use cases using opensource Python libraries (e.g. LllamaIndex):
+Some Ai agents prototypes I built for my own personal use cases using open source Python libraries like LllamaIndex:

 1. Confluence Knowledge Base - query and ask about Confluence pages content
 2. PDF documents - query and ask about a PDF document's content including generating a summary of it.